-- Most mild fungal nail infections are not serious and can be left untreated.
+- Most mild fungal nail infections are not serious and can safely be left untreated.

 - Some people are at risk of complications from nail infections and must seek medical advice, for example people with diabetes, peripheral vascular disease or connective tissue disease.

-- Treatment for fungal nail infections include antifungal nail paints that you apply to the nail or antifungal tablets or capsules.
+- Treatment for fungal nail infections is difficult and recurrence is very common.
+Options include antifungal nail paints that you apply to the nail or antifungal tablets or capsules.

 What causes fungal nail infections?